min2ha/ukwa-site/content/target/60772/index.en.md

   "subject": "Sport: Football"
 }

-# Eventbrite: Upfront and Onside: The Women's Football Conference

 As part of the Hidden Histories project, funded by the Arts Council, the National Football Museum hosted a conference on the history and heritage of women’s football.
 Coinciding with International Women's Day on 8 March 2018.